State Space Estimation for DPOR-based Model Checkers(Extended Version): Introduction

-Our main insight is that a stateless optimal \dpor algorithm can be converted to an unbiased estimator!
-This is because such algorithms have several crucial properties.
-First, their optimality guarantee implies that the underlying state space explored by the algorithm defines a tree structure.
-Second, since they are stateless, the next decisions depend solely on the current state and not on the history of the search.
-Third, any one exploration of the algorithm is bounded polynomially in the size of the program.
+The main main insight we employ in this work that the \trust stateless optimal \dpor algorithm \cite{trust} can be converted into an unbiased estimator!
+This follows because the \trust algorithm enjoys several crucial properties.
+First, its optimality guarantee implies that the underlying state space explored by the algorithm defines a tree structure.
+Second, since it is stateless, the next decisions depend solely on the current state and not on the history of the search.
+Third, each exploration of the algorithm is bounded polynomially in the size of the program.

-We make this intuition formal in the context of the \trust algorithm \cite{trust} for stateless optimal \dpor.
-We show that the underlying state space traversed by \trust is a tree, whose depth and width are bounded by a quadratic function of the program size, and whose leaves are exactly the maximal Mazurkiewicz traces.
-Thus, estimating the leaves of this tree solves the estimation problem.
-Thus, we can apply the Knuth estimator to this (implicitly constructed) tree and get an unbiased estimator.
-The algorithm is surprisingly simple: we run \trust, but instead of systematically exploring all successors, we randomly pick one.
+These observations together imply that the underlying state space traversed by \trust is a tree, whose depth and width are bounded by a quadratic function of the program size, and whose leaves are exactly the maximal Mazurkiewicz traces.
+Thus, estimating the leaves of this tree solves the estimation problem, and we can apply the Knuth estimator to this (implicitly constructed) tree to obtain an unbiased estimator.
+The algorithm is surprisingly simple: we run \trust, but instead of systematically exploring all successors, we randomly pick one successor at each stage.
 At the end, we output the product of the number of choices we had along the path.
-(Of course, the number of leaves can be exponential in the program size.)
+Note that we do not exhaustively explore all traces; this number can grow exponentially with program size.

 While the estimator is unbiased, its variance can still be exponentially large, reflecting the inherent hardness of approximation.
 However, in many practical situations, a large variance often occurs not because of inherent computational complexity but because the underlying tree is ``skewed''.
 In the \trust algorithm, some explored paths are linear in the size of the program while others can be quadratic---a random walk procedure is much more likely to visit the ``shallow'' leaves than the ``deep'' ones.